 Overcoming public speaking fright

 It is said that the second greatest possible fright, except for the one of dying, is the fright of public speaking.
-Fortunately for me, I have not met many people which were afraid to speak in public.
+Fortunately for me, I have not met many people who were afraid to speak in public.
 Maybe during grade school.
-Public speaking is familiar environment for me.
+Public speaking is a familiar environment for me.

 The best exercise I recommend, out of my own experience, is getting in front of all while saying to yourself: “In 30 seconds, my mouth will start speaking.
 It would better say something useful.”.
 So I did.
 So will you.
 Another exercise: if someone would have a gun to your head and would tell you: “speak well in public now or I kill you”, how do you think you’d perform?
 You’d certainly do a better job if you knew your life depends on the quality of your delivery.
 For some, that IS the case.
 May they be presenters, trainers, lobbyists, attorneys, diplomats, press releases, politicians, the quality of their public speaking will determine how much money they will make.
 But this is not a study of what best public speakers do.

 My intention is to familiarize you with the truth that everybody speaks in public.
 Better, worse.
-But if you think at it, all of us had to make a public presentation, or to address a public in a one-to-many communication instance.
-But what are the things to consider before doing public speaking in the HR world in an ethical fashion?
+But if you think about it, all of us had to make a public presentation or to address an audience in a one-to-many communication instance.
+But what are the things to consider before doing public ethically speaking in the HR world?

 Public speaking is definitely a part of HR persons.
 Conferences.
 Board meetings.
 Employee meetings.
 Focus-groups.
 Evaluations.
 Fairs.
 Exhibitions.
 Workshops.
-Trainings.
+Training.
 All these cannot be avoided.

-How much of well planning makes for an ethical delivery?
+How much good planning makes for an ethical delivery?

-First thing to consider is: “be themselves”.
-If you address a public, you must know that public.
-Who’s in it, what degree of information do they have on the topic you’re speaking, what is their interest in the topic, what kind of questions they will put, etc. It’s a sign of respect towards your message, to each of the participants in the public and to the organizers.
-And also consider these days anyone can video/audio record you with a simple phone or mp 3 player, not to mention the photos.
-Then, they can be placed on the internet, tagged with your name and accessed by anyone, for the rest of eternity.
+The first thing to consider is: “be themselves”.
+If you address an audience, you must know that audience.
+Who’s in it, what degree of information do they have on the topic you’re speaking about, what is their interest in the topic, what kind of questions they will put, etc. It’s a sign of respect towards your message, to each of the participants in the public, and to the organizers.
+And also consider these days anyone can video/audio record you with a simple phone or mp3 player, not to mention the photos.
+Then, they can be placed on the internet, tagged with your name, and accessed by anyone, for the rest of eternity.
 If you don’t have respect for all of these, you will be remembered.
-It’s not only the skills that you put to practice, but also your values.
+It’s not only the skills that you put to practice but also your values.

-Of course the better job you do on planning your speech, of taking care of the surroundings (light, height, noise, distance, temperature, technology settings, etc.), the better you will show respect for your public.
-These might seem as the organizers’ responsibility.
-But if you really care about your personal brand, your message and the public, make it your responsibility to triple-check.
+Of course, the better job you do on planning your speech, of taking care of the surroundings (light, height, noise, distance, temperature, technology settings, etc.), the better you will show respect for your public.
+These might seem like the organizers’ responsibility.
+But if you really care about your personal brand, your message, and the audience, make it your responsibility to triple-check.

-Let’s come back to the fine distinction between influencing, persuading and manipulating someone.
+Let’s come back to the fine distinction between influencing, persuading, and manipulating someone.
 Although there are uncountable ways of doing any of these, let’s just say we want to send the message that using seat belts during driving for all the passengers saves lives.
-Noble idea, don’t you think?
+A noble idea, don’t you think?
 We’ll see.

 The light gets dimmer.
-You present a video of a guy named David, with his wife, Molly and their son, Tommy.
+You present a video of a guy named David, with his wife, Molly, and their son, Tommy.
 They are joyful, playing in the garden.
-Then you show some pictures with them getting in the family car.
-Then you put on the morgue pictures of David, Molly and Tommy.
+Then you show some pictures of them getting in the family car.
+Then you put on the morgue pictures of David, Molly, and Tommy.
 They didn’t use the seat belt.
 You rapidly shoot some statistics to the people, on the big colorful graphics display.
-In the end, you take a moment in silence, honoring David, Molly, Tommy and the other thousands of people who lost their lives during X period in the Y zone and say a prayer.
+In the end, you take a moment in silence, honoring David, Molly, Tommy, and the other thousands of people who lost their lives during the X period in the Y zone and say a prayer.